ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/02-traversing-graphs.md

 - If we only want to know which vertices are *reachable* from $s$, we do not need to track edges used at all: we can keep vertices in the agenda, and use the visited set as our result.

-As already discussed for trees in @sec:trees:traversal, DFS can also be implemented using recursion instead of an agenda.
+As already discussed for trees in @sec:trees:bintree-traversal, DFS can also be implemented using recursion instead of an agenda.
 In this way the recursion call stack acts as an implicit agenda.
 Instead of pushing an edge to the agenda, we simply call the DFS function recursively with the edge as argument.
 But note that we still need to check for visited vertices, and this visitation set needs to be another argument to the function.